-MPL and CNN models are trained from scratch on 200 epochs with a single 800-dimension hidden layer, ReLU activation layer and a fully connected output layer for MLP.
-For CNN, a Conv1d followed by a ReLU activation layer and a fully connected layer for output classification.
-The Wolbanking77 data was structured in the form of a prompt illustrated in Appendix \ref{App:prompt} in order to allow the Llama-3.2 model to generate the correct intent.
+MPL and CNN models were trained from scratch for 200 epochs.
+The MLP model consists of a single 800-dimensional hidden layer, a ReLU activation layer, and a fully connected output layer.
+For CNN, a Conv1d layer followed by a ReLU activation layer and a fully connected layer for output classification.
+The Wolbanking77 data was structured in the form of a prompt, as illustrated in Appendix \ref{App:prompt}, to enable the Llama-3.2 model to generate the correct intent.

-Canary Flash and Phi-4-multimodal-instruct ASR models are fine-tuned on the Wolbanking77 audio dataset using respectively the \textit{NVIDIA NEMO} framework \citet{kuchaiev2019nemotoolkitbuildingai} and huggingface Transformers on A100 SXM GPU (80GB VRAM).
-In the other hand, Distil-whisper-large-v3.5 is fine-tuned using the \textit{Huggingface Transformers} framework on RTX 2000 Ada GPU (16 GB VRAM).
-All ASR models are fine-tuned on 1000 steps.
+Canary Flash and Phi-4-multimodal-instruct ASR models were fine-tuned on the Wolbanking77 audio dataset using the \textit{NVIDIA NEMO} framework \citet{kuchaiev2019nemotoolkitbuildingai} and \textit{Huggingface Transformers} library, respectively, on an A100 SXM GPU (80GB VRAM).
+In contrast, Distil-whisper-large-v3.5 was fine-tuned using the \textit{Huggingface Transformers} framework on an RTX 2000 Ada GPU (16 GB VRAM).
+All ASR models were fine-tuned for 1,000 steps.